 As an Amazon Associate I earn from qualifying purchases.
 This means that clicking on these Amazon links and making purchases is one way you can help our work.

-Another pretty incredible video from our nearly abandoned Best of Brazil blog.
-Question: isn’t this the opposite of what evolution says happened? ___________________________________ Did you enjoy this post?
+What would you do if you looked out your back door and saw this?
+Personally, I don’t remember seeing this particular version in “Spiderverse”. ____________________ Did you enjoy this post?
 Consider making a donation to our ministry in Brazil.
 As an Amazon Associate I earn from qualifying purchases.
-This means that clicking on these Amazon links and…
+This means that clicking on these Amazon…

 As I was sifting through our photo archives the other day, it dawned on me that in the course of our almost two decades in Brazil we have had many encounters of the six-legged or eight-legged kind.
 These encounters have ranged from the interesting to the downright terrifying.
 And many of them have been caught…